Clemapfel/jluna/docs/installation.md

 ### Permission Denied

-During `make install`, or during execution of the bash script, your OS may notify you that it was unable to write to a folder due to missing permissions.
-To fix this, either run `make install` as `sudo` (or as administrator on Windows), or specify a different folder using `-DCMAKE_INSTALL_PREFIX` for which jluna or cmake does have write/read permission.
+During `make install`, your OS may notify you that it was unable to write to a folder due to missing permissions.
+To fix this, either run `make install` as `sudo` (or as administrator on Windows), or specify a different folder (using `-DCMAKE_INSTALL_PREFIX` )for which jluna or cmake does have write/read permission.

 ### Unable to detect the Julia executable